Rivet: Blind rivets

 There are also structural blind rivets, which are designed to take shear and tensile loads.

-The rivet body is normally manufactured using one of three methods:
+The rivet body is normally manufactured using one of three methods: wire (the most common method), tube (common in longer lengths, not normally as strong as wire) and sheet (least popular and generally the weakest option).

 There is a vast array of specialty blind rivets that are suited for high strength or plastic applications.
 Typical types include: